Gut Transit Time: What It Is, How to Test It at Home, and Why It Matters

 In Australia, naturopathy is recognised as a form of complementary and alternative medicine (CAM) and is held to rigorous standards by professional associations like the NHAA (National Herbalists Association of Australia).
 These regulations ensure that practitioners meet stringent criteria in education, training, and ethical practice, safeguarding the quality of care delivered to clients.

-The journey to becoming a BHSc qualified naturopath involves comprehensive training in a range of modalities including herbal medicine, nutrition, dietary counseling, and lifestyle modifications.
+The journey to becoming a BHSc qualified naturopath involves comprehensive training over 4 years (full-time) in a range of modalities including herbal medicine, nutrition, dietary counseling, and lifestyle modifications.
 Additionally, we have the opportunity to explore elective subjects in complementary areas such as iridology, flower essences, and homeopathy, further enriching our skill set and knowledge base.

 Naturopathy is an attractive option for individuals who have faced challenges or dissatisfaction with conventional medical treatments, particularly in managing their chronic health conditions.
 These individuals seek a more natural, personalised, and comprehensive approach to their healthcare.